debashisdash1999/snowflake_pacific_retail_end_to_end_project/README.md

 # PacificRetail: End-to-End Snowflake Data Engineering Project
-Follow the sql files chronologically to know about the project workflow
+Follow the sql files chronologically along with this readme to know about the project workflow.

 ## Project Overview
 **PacificRetail** is an ecommerce company operating across **15 countries (North America & Europe)**, with: